bueltge/addquicktag/readme.txt

 == Changelog ==
 = 2.0.5 =
 * Add fix, see [Forum thread 'array_multisort error'](http://wordpress.org/support/topic/plugin-addquicktag-array_multisort-error#post-2920394)
+* See Quicktag button in visual editor, onbly if an button is actove for visual
+* Change hooks for include scripts
+* Add filter for page in backend
+* Add edit comments to use quicktags

 = 2.0.4 =
 * Add fix for use older settings from previous versions